Advanced Skills & Practical 2 - CHE00034I

 Students should be able to:

-carry out a range of complex experimental techniques in the practical laboratory, and be able to explain and apply the theory that underpins the techniques and experiments
+- deploy a range of complex experimental techniques in the practical laboratory, and describe and apply the theory that underpins the techniques and experiments

-analyse a broad variety of complex instrumental/spectroscopic data, in order to identify molecules and solve chemical problems
+- analyse a broad variety of complex instrumental/spectroscopic data to identify molecules and solve chemical problems

-further develop transferable skills, and be able to work in groups to plan work and solve problems and appreciate aspects of experimental design to underpin future project work.
+- develop and apply further transferable skills including group work to plan and solve problems covering aspects of experimental design to underpin future project work.

 Success Academy